Create Excel Templates for Crosstab Reports

 5.Create these styles in the template:

-Define the Style as one of the Crosstab Design elements listed above.
-This will define the format of the Column Headers from the Crosstab Design.
+Define the Style as one of the Crosstab Configuration elements listed above.
+This will define the format of the Column Headers from the Crosstab Configuration.

 Using the format button and the check boxes, define the style as shown in the following figure.